Timdenders/Colonization-Conquerors/Weekly Reports/2023_09_20_Weekly_Report.md

     - Get familiar with Godot.

 - **Progress:**
-    - Experimented with Godot engine
+    - Experimented with Godot engine.

 - **Plans:**
     - Waiting for tile map completion for further project progression.